bning/CADCourseProject/README.txt

 How to run the code?

-If you are using the cluster linux maching:
+If you are using the cluster linux machine:

 Open a terminal and change to the project root directory (current directory), input:
 ./run.bash